Pain In The Front Of The Shoulder With Bench Press

 The Rotator Cuff (Glenohumeral joint stabilisers)

-The rotator cuff consists of four muscles that play a crucial role in stabilising the shoulder joint.
+The rotator cuff consists of four muscles that play a crucial role in stabilizing the shoulder joint.

 Supraspinatus (Abduction)